Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials: Production of Secondary Gravitational Waves

-Fig. \ref{YrGw} shows comparison of our predictions from hybrid inflation model (red blue and purple curves) with the constraints on the amplitude and tilt from NANO-Grav \cite{NANO-Grav:2020bcs} (yellow and gray shaded region).
-The blue, red and purple curves are drawn for $p = 2/3$, $p = 1$ and $p = 2$, respectively, using Gaussian peak function $K_g (\phi)$ (top panel) and step function $K_s (\phi)$ (bottom panel.)
-It is quite evident from these plots that they lie within the one sigma bound of NANO-Grav.
-It is also important to emphasis here that the broader peaks generated by Gaussian and step peak functions give much better fitting to the NANO-Grav bounds as compared to the sharper polynomial peak functions.
-Moreover, the counter observations of GW by other space and ground based experiments would be considered an evidence of GUT theories of inflation and such enhancement scenarios.
+Fig. \ref{YrGw} shows comparison of SIGW predictions, associated with the primordial black hole (PBH) formation, from hybrid inflation model with the constraints on the amplitude and tilt from NANOGrav \cite{Arzoumanian:2020vkk}.
+The curves are drawn for the models with $p = 1$, $p = 2$ and $p = 2/3$ using Gaussian peak function $K_g (\phi)$ (left panel) and step function $K_s (\phi)$ (right panel).
+It is evident that the predictions from all three models lie within the 1-$\sigma$ bound of NANOGrav.
+It is also important to emphasis that the broader peaks generated by Gaussian and step functions provide much better fitting to the NANOGrav bounds as compared to the sharp peaks of polynomial peak function.